-You can view the Focus Network Provider Directory online at www.harvardpilgrim.org.
+You can view the Provider Directory online at www.harvardpilgrim.org.
 Call Member Services at 1-877-907-4742 to get a free copy of the Provider Directory.

-You can search the online Focus Network Provider Directory for providers by:
+You can search the online Provider Directory for Plan Providers by:

 - name,

 - gender,

-- specialty,
+- · specialty,

 - hospital affiliations,

 - languages spoken, and

 - office locations.

-You can also get information about which providers are accepting new patients.
-Because it is updated in accordance with state and Federal law, the information in the online directory will be more current than the paper directory.
+You can also get information about which Plan Providers are accepting new patients.
+The online directory is updated according to state and Federal laws, As a result, it is more current than the paper directory.